HIV/AIDS in Latin America

 HIV/AIDS has been a public health concern for Latin America due to a remaining prevalence of the disease.
-In 2018 an estimated 2.2 million people had HIV in Latin America and the Caribbean, making the HIV prevalence rate approximately 0.4% in Latin America.
+As of 2024, approximately 2.5 million people in Latin America were living with HIV.
+This is an increase from the 2018 estimation that 2.2 million people had HIV in Latin America and the Caribbean, making the HIV prevalence rate approximately 0.4% in Latin America.
+In 2024, there were approximately 120,000 new HIV infections in Latin America, nearly all of which were among adults aged 15 and older.
+That same year, the region experienced 27,000 AIDS-related deaths.
+Overall, approximately 71% of all people living with HIV in Latin America are on an antiretroviral treatment (ART), though this regional treatment coverage percentage is lower for children (age 0-14) and pregnant women.

 Some demographic groups in Latin America have higher prevalence rates for HIV/ AIDS including men who have sex with men having a prevalence rate of 10.6%, and transgender women having one of the highest rates within the population with a prevalence rate of 17.7%.
 Female sex workers and drug users also have higher prevalence for the disease than the general population (4.9% and 1%-49.7% respectively).